When Hell Broke Loose

 When Hell Broke Loose is a 1958 World War II war film directed by Kenneth G. Crane and starring Charles Bronson.
 It was co-written by Ib Melchior.

 Plot

-Steve Boland (Charles Bronson) is a cynical minor criminal drafted into the US Army during World War II.
-He has an unspectacular military career with his criminal past getting him into trouble but he comes into his own when his criminal expertise gives him unparalleled opportunities during the American occupation of Germany.
+Steve Boland is a cynical bookie who agrees to enlist in the US Army during World War II to avoid going to jail.
+He does not intend to join up, but the judge makes sure he does.
+He has an unspectacular military career with his criminal past getting him into trouble but he comes into his own when he falls in love with a German woman who has a brother and lover working as saboteurs in the closing days of the war.

 When Werwolf German infiltrators, saboteurs and assassins dressed in American uniform parachute behind the American lines, Boland's superiors neither believe nor trust him.
-Boland becomes a proficient one man army.
-He realises that everything happens for a reason.
+He realizes that everything happens for a reason.